-- Orange Is a Statement Color
+- Who Can Wear Orange as a Statement Color?

-- Create a Fake Suit
+- Create a Fake Suit with a Matching Blazer

 Disclosure: There are affiliate links in this post.

-Remember the “Orange is the new black” trend from a couple of years ago?
+Remember the Orange is the new black trend from a couple of years ago?
 What is it with black?
-O.K., I have to admitI would wear another color more often when it would be darker than black.
+O.K., I have to admit I would wear another color more often when it would be darker than black.

 Why?
 I look best in deep dark colors.

 In the 1970s, orange had a moment.
 My sister had an orange blouse that she once in a while let me wear.
 I loved that blouse, but had no idea why.
 I hadn’t bought anything orange ever since I had my colors determined in the 1980s.
 I was classified as a Winter.
 Therefore, I avoided yellow, orange, eggplant and bottle green.
 These colors were the ones, I used to love as a kid.

 In the 1980s, color analysis distinguished four types: Spring, Summer, Autumn, and Winter.
 However, the icy pastels of Winter always washed me out.
 Consequently, I avoided them as well.
 In the 1990s, black was my Go-to neutral.
 Icy pink, light blue, mint, and other pastel colors look stunning on light blonde women.

 All types of Autumn and Deep Winter.
 Everyone can don the shade as a pop of color away from their face with their personal color season.

 According to the modern 12 color season quiz, as a deep autumn winter orange is in my palette!